AP-Skill-Development-Corporation/Vemu-Institute-Python-ECE-Secondyear-07-06-2021/README.md

 - the meeting id changed from today,i mentioned below the meeting id.
 Please join the session from this meeting id.

 - Please join my meeting from your computer, tablet or smartphone.
-     - Click below link for joining meeting
+     - Click :point_down: below link for joining meeting
      - [https://www.gotomeet.me/batch2vemu](https://www.gotomeet.me/batch2vemu)

 - You can also dial in using your phone.